 The entire organization exceeded our expectations by far, so a big thank you!
 Several of our Rocket Minds employees participated in the Hackathon team of the municipality of Zuidhorn.
-We received their full support in preparation of the Hackathon, and also for future developments within their organization.
+We'd also like to thank the municipality, for we received their full support in preparation of the Hackathon, and also for future developments within their organization.
 Our team competed in the “Reinventing Government” track and won the first prize with a concept that revolves around the innovation of government grants and subsidies.

 About the Dutch Blockchain Hackathon

 From 10 - 12 February, 2017, the Dutch Blockchain Hackathon took place in Groningen, the Netherlands.
 During the Hackathon, 55 teams with over 400 participants from more than 10 different countries competed for the first prize and did their utmost best to prove that they are the next phenomenon in the blockchain world.

 The teams were divided over five tracks: Identity, Energy, Future of Pensions, International Trade & Entrepreneurship, and Reinventing Government.
 We participated in the last one because our idea was closely linked with the functioning of governmental registrations and subsidies.

 The idea behind our project was to automate and decentralize the process of giving and receiving governmental funds and subsidies.

 In this process, there are four parties involved: